-The Why, What and How of Migrating from G Suite to Office 365
+The Why, What and How of Migrating from Google Workspace to Office 365

 Start with the Big Question – Why Migrate?

-The familiarity employees have with Office 365 tools, particularly with Outlook, Word, and Excel, coupled with the considerably richer feature set, are often the major migration drivers to Office 365 from G Suite.
+The familiarity employees have with Office 365 tools, particularly with Outlook, Word, and Excel, coupled with the considerably richer feature set, are often the major migration drivers to Office 365 from Google Workspace.

 Understanding the ‘Whys’ form the basis for stakeholder buy-in, scoping the migration, planning the timeline and deciding on the type of migration.
 Refine your reasons for migration a step further and list them along with potential business benefits in terms of ROI and KPIs.
 Below are examples of reasons to migrate to Office 365 with business benefits.
 This will help to keep the migration on track — without bloating the solution — while maintaining realistic expectations from the move.